ryanklee/think-taink/docs/research_needs.md

    - Ethical considerations in online research and virtual environments
    - Innovative approaches to design space exploration
    - Applications of machine learning models in decision-making systems
+   - Evolution of prompt engineering techniques for language models
+   - Integration of AI ethics in medical education and research
+   - Novel methods for analyzing complex AI interactions
+   - Best practices for ensuring reproducibility in AI experiments and data preparation
+   - Innovative approaches to AI integration in complex systems simulation
+   - AI's growing influence on decision-making processes
+   - Advanced techniques in AI detection and mitigation for ensuring experiment integrity
+   - Insights into AI applications in behavioral sciences
+   - Potential parallels between AI applications in complex biological systems and behavioral experiments

 ## Notes